Reid and Forbes: History

-The firm was a partnership between George Reid (1893-1984) and James Smith Forbes.
-It had early collaborations with Reginald Fairlie.
+The firm was a partnership between George Reid (1893-1984) and James Shiells Forbes (1894-1976).
+The duo had an early collaboration with Reginald Fairlie, but generally became Reid & Forbes in 1925.

 Reid was articled to the architect’s firm Scott Morton & Co in 1910 to 1914 and attended Edinburgh College of Art during the same period.
 During this period he was also at various points seconded to Robert Lorimer, George Washington Browne and James Bow Dunn.

-After World War I Reid joined with James Smith Forbes and Reginald Fairlie in a competition for local authority housing between Edinburgh and Portobello, now known as Northfield.
-Little is known of Forbes other than his name is sometimes reversed to James Forbes Smith and that even after the dissolution of their architectural partnership Forbes lodged in Fairlie’s house.
+After World War I Reid joined with James S Forbes and Reginald Fairlie in a private competition for local authority housing in Edinburgh and were awarded Northfield, also known as Willowbrae.
+Little is known of Forbes's early career, except even after the dissolution of their architectural partnership Forbes lodged in Fairlie’s house.
 Reid probably met Forbes through Fairlie rather than the other way around.

 They had strong Roman Catholic connections and over and above their many school commissions they also were involved in several church projects.

 Their heydays were clearly in the 1930s and following World War II they had far less commissions.
+Their early schemes were Neo Georgian in style but over time they introduced a series of eclectic modernist Art Deco designs.

-The company died with the death of Reid in 1984.
+Forbes died in 1976 and Reid in 1984.